phrederick/sony-bg1s-rgb-mod/README.md

 |<img src="https://i.imgur.com/ZSVSKrT.jpg" width="300">|Rear panel, view from the inside showing how the BNC connectors, switch and wiring is installed.|
 |<img src="https://i.imgur.com/KYHzi6c.jpg" width="300">|Inside with case partially open, showing an example of adding connectors for ease of future maintenance.|

+## Step 4 - Hookup and testing
+Now that the modification is complete, all that is left to do is test it out.
+Hookup your RGB capable source (in my case, I have tested with a PC running CRT Emudriver and also an RGP-Pi).
+1. Connect the R, G, and B connectors to their respective newly-installed connectors.
+2. Connect your sync connector to one of the pre-existing video inputs (i.e. the yellow connector) via way of a RCA male to BNC female adaptor.
+3. Switch on your TV and source and make sure you switch to the video AV input that your sync connector is connected to.
+4. Flick the newly-installed RGB switch.
+5. If you've done everything correctly, you will now be basking in pure RGB goodness.
+Enjoy 😄

 ## References and acknowledgements
+* Various members of the '[Aussie CRTs Facebook page](https://www.facebook.com/groups/703084023981413)' for their positive feedback and advice.
 * The shmups '[TV RGB mod thread](https://shmups.system11.org/viewtopic.php?f=6&t=56155)'.
 * SpudZgames YouTube channel, specifically this video: https://www.youtube.com/watch?v=_qDGC4mBbEM